Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 permissions defined for it.
-The experience shows that the view by field is often the preferred one when you configure a tracker for the first time whereas the view by group of users is more convenient to adjust the permission settings later on (see ? for more information on how to define and manage groups of users).
+The experience shows that the view by field is often the preferred one when you configure a tracker for the first time whereas the view by group of users is more convenient to adjust the permission settings later on (see `User Groups`_ for more information on how to define and manage groups of users).

 Each group of users can be granted the following permissions for a given